-If you are in Ohio and you are going to Texas, what direction will you be traveling?
+If you’re in Ohio and you’re driving to Texas, what direction are you traveling?

 |Build map skills with easy to make overlays from transparency film!|

 Map skills and map directions never really go away; the skills just keep building year after year.
 Students need a solid foundation to build on, or they remain confused.